ksu-cis300-master/Homework-1-S24-Instructions-Sudoku/index.md

 3. Replace the "Name" field at the bottom of the resulting dialog with "Location.cs".
 4. In the **class** statement of the resulting file, replace "**internal**" with "**public**".

-This class needs the following **public** properties, each implemented using the default implementation:
+This class needs the following **public** properties (see ["Properties"](https://cis300.cs.ksu.edu/appendix/syntax/properties/index.html), each implemented using the default implementation:

 - A **Row** property that gets an **int** giving the row of the location.
 It should not have a **set** accessor.
 - A **Column** property that gets an **int** giving the column of the location.
 It should not have a **set** accessor.